 For example, our first benchmark KPI of the local SEO campaign might be to reach 300 unique website visitors per month after three months.
 In the scenario we don’t reach this goal with our current tactics, we’ll figure out how to improve to reach the next benchmark KPI.

 Directories are one of the most important ingredients in our local SEO checklist.
 Online directories include sites like Google My Business, Yelp, Angi, Better Business Bureau, etc.

 These are the platforms in which you’ll list your NAP (Name, Address, Phone Number).
 There are tons and tons of directories online – most of which are free and can do a lot to amplify your local visibility.

 Generally speaking, if you are listed on reputable online directories, Google will see your business as more credible.

 Local Data Aggregators (LDAs) are online organizations that pull information on businesses, then pass it on to external sources.
 Think of LDAs like the digital age’s version of the Yellow Pages.
 LDAs act as a database of business information like the name, address, and phone number – only this is on a much, much larger scale.

 The business data is gathered, then funneled to a vast array of services, including apps, business directories, niche citation sites, and more.

 Businesses of all shapes and sizes can sign up for an LDA.
 Once this task is done, the system has a process to verify all the information before it’s officially entered into the database.
 This is step one of our directories process.

-There are four major LDAs:
+There are three major LDAs: